Seniors & Law Enforcement Together (S.A.L.T.)

 What is S.A.L.T.’s purpose?

 - To decrease crime and the “fear” of crime in order to raise livability for our seniors

 - To improve local law enforcement’s knowledge of the crime prevention needs of seniors

 - To identify the concerns of local senior citizens

 - To involve senior citizens in crime prevention and the educational efforts of S.A.L.T and to raise awareness of the community of these special issues

-Athens County Sheriff Patrick Kelly is seeking senior citizens, 50 years and older, who would like to donate their valuable time and talents to Athens County by sharing their life experiences with their community and by promoting safety and service programs to meet the needs of our local senior citizens.
+Athens County Sheriff Rodney Smith is seeking senior citizens, 50 years and older, who would like to donate their valuable time and talents to Athens County by sharing their life experiences with their community and by promoting safety and service programs to meet the needs of our local senior citizens.